Management

 6. policy and operative decisions

 Policy decisions are critical, so they are taken by top management, it makes a long term impact, and mostly related to basic policies.
 The operative decision related to day to day operations of the enterprise and taken by low-level management.
+Operative decisions are crucial for the smooth functioning of the organization on a daily basis.
+They involve routine tasks, resource allocation, and problem-solving at the operational level.

 7. Long term, departmental and non-economic decision